johnfr14/Back-login/README.md

 ```
 heroku login
 ```
-Once logged in you'll be able to see all your database and of course our database -->`bdd-sro` if not ask ***el jefe*** Romain to add you as collaborator for this database
+Once logged in you'll be able to see all of your database and of course our database -->`bdd-sro` if not ask ***el jefe*** Romain to add you as collaborator for this database
 ```
 heroku addons
 ```